LeonGuertler/TextArena/textarena/envs/TwoRoomsAndABoom/README.md

 The Blue Team wins if the President and Bomber are in different rooms at the end.

 Role Revealing:
-• During discussions, you can say 'I reveal my card to [Player X]' to show your role to another player
+• During discussions, you can say 'reveal card' or 'show role' to initiate revealing your role
-• The other player will receive a private message with your true role
+• The game will then prompt you to select which player to reveal to
 • You can reveal your role up to 5 times per game
 • This is a way to build trust, but be careful who you reveal to!
 ```